 - Unlike with other pest bites, these areas don’t go away after a few days.

 - In more extreme cases, you’ll develop a rash at the site and experience symptoms within three to 12 days that feel like arthritis, fever or the flu.
 If these symptoms don’t go away, seek out medical attention.

 These pests can be present in and around your home, attaching to animals and people or entering through cracks.
-Eliminate ’Em Pest Control Services provides you with fast, professional, courteous service and licensed technicians to exterminate and control ticks.
+Eliminate ’Em Pest Control Services provides you with fast, professional, courteous service and licensed technicians for expert tick removal services.
 These include:

 - Surveying your property while keeping a tick’s lifecycle in mind.

-- Using an environmentally friendly solution to remove tick populations on your property and in the surrounding woods.
+- Using an environmentally friendly tick removal solution on your property and in the surrounding woods.

 - Creating a less-inviting habitat.
 We repair crevices and gaps, cut grass to a short length, remove leaves and brush, and remove any bird or rodent nests.

-- Providing tips against future infestations and what to do if you’ve been exposed to ticks.
+- Providing tips for tick control, tick prevention, and what to do if you’ve been exposed to ticks.

 - Inspecting your property once a month during tick season.

-Eliminate ’Em Pest Control Services offers same-day service and free estimates to eliminate ticks.
+Eliminate ’Em Pest Control Services offers same-day service and free estimates for tick extermination services.
 Professional technicians are available to you 24 hours a day, 7 days a week to get rid of any insects, rodents or wildlife that is causing damage or creating a nuisance in and around your home.